danlucas84/QACoursesJavaForTesters/README.md

 # QACoursesJavaForTesters
-# java for tester tutorial / courses orginazed by QA courses
+# java for tester tutorial / course by QA courses